 Does AARP Offer Discounts On Landlines For Seniors?

 Yes, the AARP offers discounts on landlines for seniors.
-The organization teams up with different cell phone providers to provide cheap and quality landlines with enormous discounts.
+The organization teams up with different cell phone providers to provide cheap, quality landlines with enormous discounts.
 Such collaboration makes communication affordable and easily accessible to seniors.
 The discount providers include Verizon wireless, Cricket wireless, AT&T Mobile, Sprint, and T-mobile.